Arson - Penal Code 451 Lawyer in Orange County

 It means the following:

-- It may have immigration consequences as it's a dangerous or aggravated felony
+- It may have immigration consequences as it is a dangerous or aggravated felony.

 What is needed to prove I committed arson or that I burned something?

 The district attorney will need to prove beyond a reasonable doubt that:

 - You are willful and malicious.